adequatica/adequatica.github.io/_posts/2025-05-13-similarities-between-software-testing-and-preventing-collisions-at-sea.md

 _GPT-image-1 prompt: A modern sailing yacht with three tall white sails, sailing in the open sea at sunrise or sunset.
 In the background, a massive container ship is loaded with cargo containers.
 The lighting is soft, casting reflections on the water.
 Make it is a marine art painting.
 Show the beauty of the sea waves._

-As a sailing enthusiast, I have had to learn a set of special rules for marine navigation, which I found closely related to my day-to-day work as a QA engineer.
-[The International Regulations for Preventing Collisions at Sea](https://en.wikipedia.org/wiki/International_Regulations_for_Preventing_Collisions_at_Sea) (COLREGs) turn out to be surprisingly related to software engineering.
-These rules, designed to keep vessels safe in unpredictable conditions, map neatly onto the realities of testing, release processing, updating systems, and incident management.
-In this post, I cherry-picked some of the most relevant COLREGs and reinterpreted them through the lens of software testing.
+If you are a sailing enthusiast, you must learn a set of special rules for marine navigation.
+These rules turn out to be closely related to the day-to-day work of a QA engineer.
+[The International Regulations for Preventing Collisions at Sea](https://en.wikipedia.org/wiki/International_Regulations_for_Preventing_Collisions_at_Sea) (COLREGs) are surprisingly similar to software engineering.
+Designed to keep vessels safe in unpredictable conditions, these rules neatly map onto the realities of testing, release processing, updating and upgrading systems, and incident management.
+This post cherry-picks and reinterprets some of the most relevant COLREGs rules through the lens of software testing.

 ## Rule 2 Responsibility